silopolis/joplin-note-tabs/README.md

 - Press `Install plugin` and select the previously downloaded `jpl` file
 - Confirm selection
 - Restart Joplin to enable the plugin
-- By default the panel will appear on the right side of the screen, see how to [place the panel](#place-the-panel)
+- By default, the panel will appear on the right side of the screen, see how to [place the panel](#place-the-panel)

 ### Uninstall

 - Open Joplin and navigate to `Tools > Options > Plugins`
 - Search for the plugin name and press `Delete` to remove the plugin completely
-  - Alternatively you can also disable the plugin by clicking on the toggle button
+  - Alternatively, you can also disable the plugin by clicking on the toggle button
 - Restart Joplin

 ## Usage